Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: AutoSynth Index in a different Context: Assessing community vulnerability in the U.S.

 The presence of correlated indicators poses a significant challenge for researchers attempting to construct synthetic indices.
 Omitting highly correlated variables might reduce redundancy but simultaneously risks losing important information.
 In such cases, methods that effectively capture overall variance, such as those based on dimensionality reduction, allow researchers to retain comprehensive information without forcing drastic compromises in the dataset.

-Drawing on the dataset provided by \cite{kirkegaard2016inequality}, we rely on information for 3,136 U.S. counties, updated to 2019, encompassing 14 distinct dimensions.
+Drawing on the dataset provided by \cite{cdcsvi2019}, we rely on information for 3,136 U.S. counties, updated to 2019, encompassing 14 distinct dimensions.
 Table \ref{tab:des_usa} presents selected descriptive statistics for these dimensions.
 Economic vulnerability is proxied by the median earnings in the county, the Gini coefficient as a measure of unequal distribution of wealth, the unemployment rate, and the overall population living under the poverty threshold.
 Cultural vulnerability is measured by the share of school enrollment, the share of graduate degrees, and the share of people who left school before completing high school.
-Given the potential correlations among these variables, a correlation plot is provided in the appendix for further analysis.
 Moreover, health vulnerability is represented by the share of obesity and the share of uninsured inhabitants.
 Finally, social vulnerability is captured through the ethnic composition, and the share of children and the elderly living in poverty.
 Table \ref{tab:weights_usa} reports the input weights and the indicator relevance, calculated accondingly equation \ref{eq:posterior}.
-As we pointed out, we opt for uniform weights for all the elementary indicators, so their weights was corresponding to $\frac{1}{p}$, with $p$ the number of elementary indicators.
-From ex-post indicator relevance instead we can see that the \% of uninsured people was the most salient to construct the CFI, probably grasping one of the most alarm bell for social fragility: the absence of a large share of population that cannot afford medical care.
+As we pointed out, we opt for uniform weights for all the elementary indicators, so their weights corresponds to $\frac{1}{p}$, with $p$ the number of elementary indicators.
+From ex-post indicator relevance instead we can see that the \% of uninsured people was the most salient to construct the CVI, probably grasping one of the most alarm bell for social vulnerability: the absence of a large share of population that cannot afford medical care.

 Results are obtained by iteratively applying the AutoSynth procedure to the original dataset, scaled according to equation \ref{eq:norm}.
 We repeat the estimation process 500 times, here we report the median value for the index distribution.
-Figure \ref{fig:usmap} (on the left) reports the Community fragility index calculated with AutoSynth at the county level in the US for 2019, in absolute value and ranks.
-Notably, the index reveals a clear spatial pattern and identifies distinct clusters of fragility, specifically:
+Figure \ref{fig:usmap} (on the left) reports the Community vulnerability index calculated with AutoSynth at the county level in the US for 2019, in absolute value and ranks.
+Notably, the index reveals a clear spatial pattern and identifies distinct clusters of vulnerability, specifically: